 Regardless of which method is used to cut the metal parts, inaccurate preparation before using the cutting technique can lead to sever consequences.
 If an experience operator or an automate system cuts the parts using the cutting by heat technique, then you can expect the quality of the cut to be satisfactory.

-These are some of the major defects cause by a poor weld.
+These are some of the major defects caused by a poor weld.
 Often, these defects arise due to poor or inappropriate preparation for a weld.
 However, this is just one of the many mistakes that people make that lead to a poor lead.
-So, what are the most common welding mistakes that people make and how can you avoid them?
-We discuss that next.

 The 11 Most Common Welding Mistakes to Avoid

-A key part of the metal fabrication process, welding can cause a lot of problems when it is performed without proper preparation or with an inappropriate technique.
-However, mistakes are bound to happen in welding since it is an activity that requires increase patience and precision; the task is made even harder by factors such as weld procedures and equipment, consumables, and filler materials.
+However, mistakes are bound to happen in welding since it is an activity that requires increased patience and precision; the task is made even harder by factors such as weld procedures and equipment, consumables, and filler materials.

 While there is a high chance of mistakes happening in welding by preparing well for welding and by using the right technique in the right way.
 Following are some of the most common welding mistakes that people make and how to avoid them.